 - Agree to notify the MI team at [email protected] if you test positive for COVID-19 up to 5 days after returning home for contact tracing purposes.

 A note on COVID-19:

-Due to venue capacity, we have an attendance cap of 35 to ensure the safety and social distancing of our guests and staff.
+Due to venue capacity, we have an attendance cap to ensure the safety and social distancing of our guests and staff.

-We ask that one representative from each company attend in person, and welcome multiple attendees from each company to attend the virtual experience held on December 14.
+We ask that a maximum of two representatives from each company attend in person, and welcome additional attendees from each company to attend the virtual experience held on December 16.

 The Manufacturing Institute is following guidance from the Centers for Disease Control and Prevention.
-Proof of vaccination is required and face masks will need to be worn while inside at the event.
+Proof of vaccination is recommended, although proof of vaccination will not be required.
 If you have any questions, please contact us at [email protected].